 – find an internship.
 SDIA has occasionally matched students seeking internships with a suitable project that can give them tasks in line with the requirements of their course of study.
 Contact us and we will explore whether we can help you.

 – join your SD National team.
 SD Nationals support projects with communications, close personal ties and fundraising.
 If you live in a country with an SD National, why not contact them and give them a hand?
+You can see a list of our National organisations here.

 – help SDIA as a translator.
 We produce our eNews, Annual Report and other important documents in three languages thanks to our team of volunteer translators.
 If you are a native speaker of French or Spanish, a good level of English and can spare a few hours every now and then, please get in touch!